Sim2Real in Reconstructive Spectroscopy: Deep Learning with Augmented Device-Informed Data Simulation: Introduction

 In comparison, deep learning-based data-driven approaches \cite{UCLA_paper, kim2022compressive, zhang2020denoising} showed the potential to address the challenges of an optimization-based approach.
 First, deep overparametrized networks trained by gradient descent methods tend to enforce the regularization implicitly\cite{arora2019implicit}, avoiding the need to adjust regularization parameters.
 Second, while training neural networks can be computationally expensive, reconstructing a new measurement during inference requires only a single forward pass through the network.
 In contrast, optimization-based approaches can be costly in terms of energy and computing resources during inference.
 Various data-driven methods of reconstructive spectroscopy have been developed, including utilizing a simple, fully connected network on a plasmonic spectral encoder on the device\cite{UCLA_paper}, minimizing potential noise before the reconstruction process on a colloidal quantum dot spectrometer\cite{zhang2020denoising}, and a specifically tailored residual convolutional neural network aiming to improve the reconstruction performance\cite{kim2022compressive}.

 A significant challenge with the current deep learning methodologies is their dependence on extensive volumes of real, precisely annotated training data to achieve optimal performance\cite{UCLA_paper, Li23}.
-The process of gathering such real, labeled data for spectrometer reconstruction is both costly and time-intensive in a practical setting.
-Additionally, the actual labeled data pairs collected often contain considerable noise, which, when used to train deep learning models, may result in poor performance during testing.
+In a practical setting, gathering such real, labeled data for spectrometer reconstruction is both costly and time-intensive.
+Additionally, the actual labeled data pairs collected often contain considerable noise, which may result in poor performance during testing when used to train deep learning models.

 In this work, we introduce a method to tackle these challenges in deep learning-based approaches for spectral reconstruction.
-As illustrated in \Cref{fig:intro}, we propose a \textit{Sim2Real} framework in which we train the deep learning models \emph{solely} based on experimentally simulated datasets and then deploy the model on a real dataset.
+As illustrated in \Cref{fig:intro}, we propose a \textit{Sim2Real} framework in which we train the deep learning models \emph{solely} based on simulated datasets and then deploy the model on a real dataset.
 Our method contains two key components: \begin{itemize}[leftmargin=*] \item \textbf{\emph{Hierarchical Data Augmentation (HDA):}} To mitigate the domain gap between simulated and real data, we introduce a data augmentation technique to perturb both the response matrix $\bm{R}$ and the encoded signal.
-Training the model with these data improves its robustness. \item \textbf{\emph{ReSpecNN:}} In line with this, we developed a new lightweight network architecture specifically designed for the \textit{Sim2Real} framework applied to spectral reconstruction problem with HDA, thereby further improving the model's robustness. \end{itemize}
+Training the model with these data improves its robustness. \item \textbf{\emph{ReSpecNN:}} In line with this, we developed a new lightweight network architecture specifically designed for the \textit{Sim2Real} framework, which is applied to the spectral reconstruction problem with the aforementioned HDA approach. \end{itemize}

 Unlike conventional methods, marked by orange arrows in \Cref{fig:intro}, which require collecting and training on real-world data, our strategy eliminates the need for extensive real-world data collection, only requiring a single measurement of the response matrix $\bm{R}$.
 Moreover, by utilizing our augmented simulated training data, we effectively close the domain gap between simulated and real data, leading to high-quality spectral reconstruction during testing on real data.